 Hepcludex (formerly Myrcludex B) is the first drug in the world to be approved for treatment of hepatitis delta.
-It was approved for prescription in Europe in July of 2020 and MYR Pharmaceuticals (recently acquired by Gilead Sciences) will be working to seek approval in other parts of the world throughout 2021.
+It was approved for prescription in Europe in July of 2020 and MYR Pharmaceuticals will be working to seek approval in other parts of the world in the latter part of 2020 and throughout 2021.
 Hepcludex works as an entry inhibitor, preventing hepatitis delta cells from infecting healthy liver cells.
 Prior to the introduction of Hepcludex, pegylated interferon (PEG-IFN) has often been and continues to be used in hopes of stimulating the body's immune system to fight the virus.
 A small percentage of patients (<30%) experience remission when injected with PEF-IFN weekly over 48 weeks.
 Oral nucleosides (antivirals) approved for hepatitis B have no effect on hepatitis D.